Code Compliance

 In Person: Stop by our office during regular business hours to report your complaint.

-Participation in the City Graffiti Abatement Program
+City Graffiti Abatement Program

 Property Maintenance Code

-The Yakima City Council adopted an ordinance in February of 2021 to implement the 2018 International Property Maintenance Code (IPMC) into the Yakima Municipal Code.
+The Yakima City Council adopted an ordinance in March of 2024 to implement the 2021 International Property Maintenance Code (IPMC) into the Yakima Municipal Code.
 The ordinance amends portions of the IPMC to reflect local conditions.
 The City of Yakima Property Maintenance Code can be found in YMC Ch.
 11.40, and the IPMC can be viewed here.

 Property Maintenance Code Appeal Application Packet: Any person directly affected by a decision of the code official or a notice or order issued under the Property Maintenance Code shall have the right to appeal to the hearing examiner, provided that a written application for appeal is filed within 20 days after the day the decision, notice or order was served.
 Procedure: Appeal hearings shall follow procedure outlined in Yakima Municipal Code 1.43.110-130 and 16.08.012—018.